 The PJM Regulation Market provides PJM participants with a market-based system for the purchase and sale of the Regulation ancillary service.
 Resource owners submit specific offers for Regulation Capability and Regulation Performance, and PJM utilizes these offers together with energy offers and resource schedules from the Markets Gateway System as input data to the Ancillary Service Optimizer (ASO) which is an hour-ahead Market Clearing Engine.
 ASO optimizes the RTO dispatch profile and forecasts LMPs to determine hourly commitments of Regulation to meet the requirement.
-In real-time PJM jointly optimizes the Regulation Market Clearing Price (RMCP) and Regulation Market Performance Clearing Price (RMPCP), which are used to derive the Regulation Market Capability Clearing Price (RMCCP)) every 5 minutes based on the current system conditions.
+In real-time PJM jointly optimizes the Regulation committed simultaneously with energy and reserves and calculates the five minute Regulation Market Clearing Price (RMCP) and Regulation Market Performance Clearing Price (RMPCP), which are used to derive the Regulation Market Capability Clearing Price (RMCCP)) every 5 minutes based on the current system conditions.
 These clearing prices are then used in market settlements to determine the credits awarded to providers and charges allocated to purchasers of the Regulation service.